-- Hire good contractors and make sure the work is done properly and to code.
+- Hire good contractors just like these Trusted Vancouver plumbing professionals and make sure the work is done properly and to code.
 Don’t skimp.
 It will only end up costing you more money.

 - Assume there will be a 15% increase in your estimated budget.
 This helps with setting expectations and not panicking.

 - Consider items that add long term value to the building and incorporate them into the project if it’s reasonable and makes sense.

 - Mentally prepare yourself for surprises and avoid a panic.
 This includes a clear understanding that you’ll be working in a monetary negative – i.e. you won’t be earning money from the unit while also spending money on it.